naqi324/librechat-cdk/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.
+Please feel free to submit pull requests, report issues, and help improve the project.
+For questions or discussions, please open an issue on GitHub.

 ## License